yoterel/iCatcher/README.md

 `python example.py --source_type file /path/to/my/video.mp4`

-If you're using Tensorflow 2.x (e.g. due to using Anaconda above), add the flag `--use_tensorflow_2`.

-To display an annotated video during processing, showing the face bounding box and label, add `--show_result`.
-You can also save this video using `--save_annotated_video`.
+You can save a labeled video by adding:

+`--output_video_path /path/to/output_video.mp4`

+If you want tooutput annotations to a file, use:

+`--output_annotation /path/to/output_file.csv`

-This will save a file in the format described [here](https://osf.io/3n97m/) describing the output of the automated coding.
-You can specify the location of this file using `--output_path <output path>` and the location of the annotated video (if saving) using `--output_video_path <video path>`.
+By default, this will save a file in the format described [here](https://osf.io/3n97m/) describing the output of the automated coding.
+Other formats will be added in the future.

 An example video file can be found [here](https://www.cs.tau.ac.il/~yotamerel/baby_eye_tracker/example.mp4).